CSCfi/rstudio-daki/README.md

 #                                                  Rstudio-daki tools

-Rstudio-daki repository facilitates building of containerised Rstudio application with  DAKI tools as well as the deployment of the application in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
+Rstudio-daki repository help us build a containerised Rstudio application for DAKI relavant data analytics activities as well as facilitates the deployment of the the application in CSC's [Rahti container cloud](https://rahti.csc.fi/) and [notebooks environment](https://notebooks.csc.fi/).
 In the process of containerisation and deployment, this repository extends openshift templates developed in one of other [CSC Github repositories](https://github.com/CSCfi/rstudio-openshift) to build customised Rstudio applications.
 Custom Rstudio images are built here in docker environment and can be tailored for similar needs.

 Current efforts towards these custom images include:
 - [Rstudio for basic learning environment](#Rstudio-for-basic-learning-environment)